AhmedSeemalK/Enterprise-Inference/ida/README.md

 ```

 ### Fresh Installation:

+#### Installation Precautions:
+Ensure that the nodes do not contain existing workloads.
+If necessary, please purge any previous cluster configurations before initiating a fresh installation to avoid an inappropriate cluster state.
+Proceeding without this precaution could lead to service disruptions or data loss.

 If you choose to perform a fresh installation, the automation will prompt you for the necessary inputs and proceed with the following steps:
 1. Prompt for Input: Collects the required inputs from the user.
 2. Setup Initial Environment: Sets up the virtual environment and installs necessary dependencies.